human-sysdev/PyAuth/README.md

 -- if you need server validation --

+(adding app registration might be a decent idea here)

 3. the user forwards its information to the server
    1. give the server the `user_id` and `session_hash`
 4. the server gets the userdata from the service